Notiphiliac/Discord-Themes/README.md

 	How to download them and get them working:

-		▻ Open the raw code and either press Ctrl+S to save it as a file or paste the theme into a text file.
+		▻ Open the raw code, either press Ctrl+S to save it as a file or paste into a text file.
 		▻ Make sure that the file is named something like "name.theme.css".
 		▻ Open the themes folder:
 			Windows: %appdata%/BetterDiscord/themes